adumont/adumont.github.io/calculators.md

 ## TI-33

 This unit was made in Spain in 1979.
-Although it it powering on just fine with a 9V battery, it has the bouncing keys problem typical of these TI-30 family models.
+Although it is powering on fine with a 9V battery, it has the bouncing keys problem typical of these TI-30 family models.

 ![](../assets/img/ti-33/TI-33.jpg)